Functional varying-coefficient model under heteroskedasticity with application to DTI data: Introduction

 This paper is organized as follows.
 In Section \ref{Chapter3-gmm-Section:model}, we introduce our varying-coefficient model and propose a local-linear GMM estimator.
 In Section \ref{Chapter3-gmm-Section:method}, we present a multi-step estimation procedure.
 We establish asymptotic results in Section \ref{Chapter3-gmm-Section:theory}.
 We perform a set of simulations studied to understand the finite sample performance of the proposed estimator and present those in Section \ref{Chapter3-gmm-Section:simulation}.
 In Section \ref{Chapter3-gmm-Section:data-analyis}, we apply the proposed method in a real imaging data-set on obstructive sleep apnea (OSA).
 In Section \ref{Chapter3-gmm-Section:discussion}, we conclude this article with some discussion.
-All technical details are provided in supplementary material.
+The extension of the proposed method, additional simulation results, and all technical details are provided in the supplementary material.